alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 Once the DPU rebooted, on boot press ‘e’ and replaced console=ttyS0 to console=hvc0 in the grub.

 After boot you have to update/add the same console=hvc0 in /etc/default/grub and execute :

-On SP6)  grub2-mkconfig -o /boot/grub/grub.cfg
+On SP6:  *grub2-mkconfig -o /boot/grub/grub.cfg*
-On SLE-Micro) transactional-update grub.cfg
+On SLE-Micro: *transactional-update grub.cfg*

 The default credentials are root/linux.
 Configure network according to your needs.